klekkala/bb_blue_api/Readme.md

 `float get_adc_volt(int p)`

-Shutdown PRU core.
+gets the voltage from adc pin

-@pru_num: PRU0 / PRU1
+@p : input the voltage channel

-Returns 0 on success
+returns an actual voltage for an adc channel

 `float get_battery_voltage()`

-Get the 2-cell LiPo battery voltage value connected to the board.
+returns the LiPo battery voltage on the robotics cape which accounts for the voltage divider on the cape

 Returns the value of the voltage on success.